enviodev/docs/docs/HyperIndex/Advanced/rpc-sync.md

 ## Granular RPC caching and failover

-For a more granular approach of handling RPC failovers, permenant caching, auto-batching, etc. you can use [eRPC](https://github.com/erpc/erpc) with [envio HyperRPC](http://localhost:3001/docs/HyperSync/overview-hyperrpc) or other rpc endpoints as upstream source.
+For a more granular approach to handling RPC failovers, permanent caching, auto-batching, etc. you can use [eRPC](https://github.com/erpc/erpc) with [envio HyperRPC](http://localhost:3001/docs/HyperSync/overview-hyperrpc) or other RPC endpoints as the upstream source.

 [eRPC](https://github.com/erpc/erpc) is a fault-tolerant EVM RPC proxy and re-org aware permanent caching solution, specifically built for read-heavy use-cases like data indexing and high-load frontend usage.